 Of course, yet again, the banks are inadvertently helping to fuel this pipedream with their silly marketing and wrong messaging.
 These clients are sitting there, reading and listening to the banks spout their nonsense about 90% internalisation rates and thinking ‘well if there’s that much matching, why I am paying a spread?’

 The reality is of course, that real internalisation rates are nowhere near those levels, if you take out skews to client books, let alone to external markets (both of which are strong signals) the rate drops sharply.
-Throw in the fact that LPs may occasionally hold this risk for minutes and you have a different picture to that being painted.
-Put bluntly, it just ain’t that easy.
+Throw in the fact that LPs may occasionally hold this risk for minutes and skew on and off during that time and you have a different picture to that being painted.
+Put bluntly, it just ain’t that easy and once again the gap between the marketing (this time of internalisation) and the reality (as measured by “true” internalisation that creates zero market impact for the client) is huge.

 There is the question of timing as well – to hedgers like asset managers and corporates they want to do just that, hedge; they don’t want to be market makers.
 How long do you think it will be before one of them has to ‘fess up in their annual report that they under-performed their peers because they were wiped out on USD/JPY and how well do you think that would go down with investors?